kushalramannavar/devops-practice/GIT_Day1-4/Git_Command__Linux_Day3.md

 # to list the files in folder
 - ls

-# to check the present working
-- pwd

 # to create a directory
 - mkdir "dir_name"

 # change Dir
 - cd "directory_path"